mmagnus/rna-tools/README.md

-  --rpr                 alias to get_rnapuzzle ready) --no_hr               do not insert the header into files --renumber_residues   by defult is false --collapsed_view
+  --rpr                 alias to get_rnapuzzle ready) --no_hr               do not insert the header into files --renumber_residues   by defult is false --dont_rename_chains  used only with --get_rnapuzzle_ready.
+By defult
+                        --get_rnapuzzle_ready rename chains from ABC.. to stop behavior switch on this option --collapsed_view
   --cv                  alias to collapsed_view
   -v, --verbose         tell me more what you're doing, please!